hiperative/standards/packages/tsconfig/README.md

 }
 ```

+_You can also extend from `@hiperative/tsconfig/recommended` with has a more
+strict configuration._

 Note that you'll have to provide a significant amount of project-specific
 configuration options, including the `outDir` and `include` files.